Matthew Morgan (politician): Electoral reform

 In 2015, Morgan joined Neil Parrott in filing a lawsuit challenging the state's congressional districts.

-Morgan opposed a 2021 bill that would require elections for county commissioners to only be decided by voters within the districts in which the candidate is running.
+During the 2021 legislative session, Morgan opposed a bill that would require elections for county commissioners to only be decided by voters within the districts in which the candidate is running.
 During debate on the legislation, he introduced an amendment that would impose the same rules on school board districts, which was rejected by a 45–93 vote.
 The bill later passed the House of Delegates by a vote of 95-39.

-During the 2021 legislative session, Morgan opposed legislation that would send a mail-in ballot to every registered voter in both the state's primary and general elections.
+He also opposed legislation that would send a mail-in ballot to every registered voter in both the state's primary and general elections.

-In April 2021, Morgan proposed an amendment that would make top law enforcement officers in each jurisdiction elected by local members of the public.

 In September 2025, Morgan spoke at a rally in support of the Safeguard American Voter Eligibility Act, during which he compared requiring an ID to vote to an ID requirement imposed in Charles County to attend the county fair.

+During the 2026 legislative session, he supported bills that would require voter ID and proof of citizenship to vote in Maryland elections, as well as restrictions on postal voting.
+Morgan also opposed efforts to redraw Maryland's congressional districts and voted against bills to allow Maryland to continue tabulating mail-in ballots after Election Day amid Supreme Court arguments in Watson v.
+Republican National Committee and the Maryland Voting Rights Act.

+Energy

+During the 2026 legislative session, Morgan supported bills to withdraw Maryland from the Regional Greenhouse Gas Initiative, repeal the EmPOWER program, and place economic safeguards on the state's climate mandates.
+He voted against the Utility RELIEF Act.